 4. Ensure that we are meeting the diverse needs of our service users and that our services are accessible to all

 We will be actively monitoring who is using our services, the quality of support they are receiving and outcomes across the various communities that we work with, to ensure that we are meeting the diverse needs of our beneficiaries and that our services are accessible to everyone.
-We will also be improving our feedback mechanisms and incorporating user voice into our strategic planning, business development and reflective practices.

 Have your say and tell us what we’re doing right or where we can improve.
 We’d love to hear everything, good and bad.